epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **OpenOCD**: Open On-Chip Debugger, open-source software that interfaces with a hardware debugger's JTAG port.

+- **Partition Pins**: Partition pins are the logical and physical connection between the Static Design and an RP.
+The Vivado toolchain automatically creates, places, and manages partition pins.

+- **Pblock**: A Pblock is a user-defined region in the FPGA floor plan specifying the device resources contained within.
+In the context of DFX, a Pblock is associated with an RP.
+It defines the FPGA resources (Block RAM, LUTs,...) allocated to that RP.

 - **PCB**: Printed Circuit Board.

 - **PCM**: Pulse-Code Modulation.
 PCM data are digital audio samples.